CAMBI-tech/BciPy/bcipy/signal/evaluate/README.md

 # Evaluate Module

-Class definitions for handling signal evaluation, and rules by which the signal is to be evaluated.
+Class definitions for handling signal evaluation and rules by which the signal is to be evaluated.

 ## Evaluator